IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 As a consequence, in many existing network deployments, packet and optical networks are engineered and operated independently.

 This separation is inefficient for several reasons.
-First, integrating packet and optical networks can significantly reduce both capital expenditures (CAPEX) and operational expenditures (OPEX).
+Firstly, integrating packet and optical networks can significantly reduce both capital expenditures (CAPEX) and operational expenditures (OPEX).
-Second, multi-technology topology insight can speed up troubleshooting (e.g., alarm correlation) and network operation (e.g., coordination of maintenance events), and detailed inventory and planning information can also improve service assurance quality (e.g., detection of diversity constraint violations).
+Second, multi-technology topology insights can optimize troubleshooting (e.g., alarm correlation) and enhance network operation (e.g., coordination of maintenance events).
+Additionally, detailed inventory and planning information can also improve service assurance quality, such as detecting constraint violations or lack of resource diversity.
-Third, multi-technology traffic engineering enables more efficient use of available network capacity (e.g., coordination of restoration).
+Thirdly, multi-technology traffic engineering enables more efficient use of available network capacity (e.g., coordination of restoration).
 Furthermore, provisioning workflows can be simplified or automated across layers, facilitating capabilities such as bandwidth-on-demand and